Writing your degree project

 As of January 1, 2018, Malmö University has been digitally archiving completed degree projects.
 The information below applies to all students.

 You need to register mandatory information about your degree project, such as its title, programme you are studying and if you want the thesis to be published publicly or not.
-Published degree projects are archived after grading in 'Malmö University Electronic Publishing' (MUEP) by a study administrator ensures that the information about your work becomes public and visible in DiVA.
+After your degree project has been approved, a study administrator ensures that the information about your work becomes public and visible in DiVA.

 When you have completed the registration, a notification email is sent to your study administrator who will make sure your degree project has passed.
 If you stated that you want the degree project to be visible in the database, the pdf file will be published and be searchable via various search engines.

 Do you want to make edits to your thesis after registration?
-For theses published after January 1, 2018, contact the study administration for approval of changes.
+Contact the study administration at your institution for approval of changes.